 Rome celebrates the world's most famous - and most elusive - street artist with an exhibition at Chiostro del Bramante.

-Banksy, the anonymous British street artist, will be the subject of a major exhibition at Rome's Chiostro del Bramante from 8 September until 11 April 2021.
+Banksy, the anonymous British street artist, is the subject of a major exhibition at Rome's Chiostro del Bramante from 8 September until 11 April 2021.

-Titled Banksy, a visual protest, the show will feature more than 90 works by the artist - known for his powerful, satirical and thought-provoking murals - touching on themes close to the artist's heart: war, wealth and poverty, animals, globalisation, consumerism, politics, power, and the environment.
+Titled Banksy, a visual protest, the show features more than 90 works by the artist - known for his powerful, satirical and thought-provoking murals - touching on themes close to the artist's heart: war, wealth and poverty, animals, globalisation, consumerism, politics, power, and the environment.

-The exhibition will offer an insight into the mysterious world of Banksy, documenting the various techniques used in his works - from spray and stencils to canvas and sculpture - as well as the hard-hitting themes he tackles.
+The exhibition offers an insight into the mysterious world of Banksy, documenting the various techniques used in his works - from spray and stencils to canvas and sculpture - as well as the hard-hitting themes he tackles.